 6. May Cause Problems During Pregnancy

 The nitrates in beets may cause a problem here.
 Pregnant women are more sensitive to the effects of nitrate.
-This can be attributed to the natural increase of methemoglobin levels in the blood during the later stage of pregnancy.
+This can be attributed to the natural increase of methemoglobini XA form of hemoglobin that cannot bind to oxygen, which hinders oxygen transportation to the tissues. levels in the blood during the later stage of pregnancy.

 Excess nitrate can lead to methemoglobinemia (elevated levels of methemoglobin in the blood), causing symptoms like lack of energy, headache, dizziness, blue-gray coloration of skin around the eyes, mouth, lips, hands, and feet (10).

-Though most epidemiological studies of pregnant women having elevated nitrate levels in their groundwater did not show any negative effects on their offspring, one study found an association between dietary nitrates and an increase in neural tube defects (10).
+Though most epidemiological studies of pregnant women having elevated nitrate levels in their groundwater did not show any negative effects on their offspring, one study found an association between dietary nitrates and an increase in neural tube defectsi XSevere deformities of the brain or spine that a fetus develops within the first few months of pregnancy.
+(10).

 7. Might Harm The Liver